Skip to content

 Sean O’Casey’s play ‘The Shadow of a Gunman’ is a tragicomedy set in Dublin in May 1920.
 Each act is set in the same room, Seumus Shield’s room in a tenement in Hilljoy.

-This play follows the poet Donal Davoren who has arrived in Hilljoy to room with Seumus Shields, he is wrongly assumed by the other tenants to be an IRA gunman, which he does not deny.
-This wrong assumption won him the affections of the attractive Minnie Powell.
+This play follows the poet Donal Davoren, who arrives in Hilljoy to room with Seamus Shields.
+The other tenants wrongly assume him to be an IRA gunman, which he does not deny.
+This wrong assumption wins him the affection of the attractive Minnie Powell.

-Seumus’ business partner, Mr. Maguire, comes to the apartment and drops off a bag, Seumus assumes the bag contains household items for resale.
+Seumus’ business partner, Mr Maguire, comes to the apartment and drops off a bag; Seumus assumes the bag contains household items for resale.
 After Mr. Maguire leaves the apartment, he goes to partake in an ambush, in which he is killed.
-Following this ambush, the city is forced into curfew, and then the Royal Irish Constabulary Special Reserve (RICSR) raid the tenement building.
-It is during this raid that they discover that the bag is, in fact, full of Mills bombs, not items for resale.
+Following this ambush, the city is forced into curfew, and the Royal Irish Constabulary Special Reserve (RICSR) raids the tenement building.
+During this raid, they discover that the bag is, in fact, full of Mills bombs, not items for resale.
 After this discovery, Millie Powell hides the bag in her room.
 Due to her attempt at hiding the bag, she is arrested and later shot and killed as she attempts to escape her imprisonment.

 Shadow of a Gunman Quotes: